osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 can edit the file [`atlas_robotiq_hands.urdf.xacro`](https://bitbucket.org/osrf/drcsim/src/default/atlas_description/robots/atlas_robotiq_hands.urdf.xacro).
 Note that there are different versions of this file for Atlas V3 and Atlas V4.

-Once your configuration is correct you can look for ROS nodes controlling the Robotiq hands by typing:
+Once your configuration is correct you can look for ROS nodes controlling the RobotiQ hands by typing:

 ~~~
 rostopic list | grep hand
 ~~~

-Note the Robotiq hand messages:
+Note the RobotiQ hand messages:

 %%%
 /left_hand/command